mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 Parallel Nodes
 ~~~~~~~~~~~~~~
-The parallel package introduces the new base class ``ParallelNode`` for nodes
-that support parallel training.
-Derived from this are parallel node
-versions like ``ParallelPCANode`` for the ``PCANode``.
-Parallel execution on
-the other hand works with any normal node as well (only the ``copy`` method
-of the node is needed for this).

-If you want to write your own parallel nodes you have to derive your
+If you want to parallelize your own nodes you have to provide parallel
+extensions for them.
+The ``ParallelExtensionNode`` base class has
-node from ``ParallelNode``. ``ParallelNode`` has the new template
-methods ``fork`` and ``join``. ``fork`` should return a new parallel
+the new template methods ``fork`` and ``join``.
-node instance.
-This new instance can then be trained somewhere else
+``fork`` should return a new node instance.
+This new instance can then be
-(e.g. in a different process) with the usual ``train``
+trained somewhere else (e.g. in a different process) with the usual ``train``
 method.
 Afterwards one calls ``join`` on the original node, with the
 forked node as the argument.
 This is effectively the same as calling
 ``train`` directly on the original node.

-When writing your own parallel nodes you should only overwrite the
+When writing your own parallel node extension you should only overwrite the
 ``_fork`` and ``_join`` methods, which are automatically called by ``fork`` and
 ``join``.
 The ``fork`` and ``join`` take care of the standard node
 attributes like the dimensions.
 You should also look at the source
 code of a parallel node like ``ParallelPCANode`` to get a better idea
-about how to write parallel nodes.
+of how to parallelize nodes.

 Currently we provide the following parallel nodes:
 ``ParallelPCANode``, ``ParallelWhiteningNode``, ``ParallelSFANode``,